wiseman/better-ning-feeds/README.md

 John Wiseman<br>
 <jjwiseman@gmail.com>

-Takes an existing Ning activity feed (RSS) and improves the feed by adding more content in cases where Ning provides little or no content.
+This code intends to take an existing Ning activity feed (RSS) and improves the feed by adding more content in cases where Ning provides little or no content.

 better-ning-feeds currently improves the following types of posts: